 Management monitors the results of the Group's operating segments separately for the purpose of making decisions about resource allocation and performance assessment.
 Segment performance is evaluated based on reportable segment profit/loss, which is a measure of adjusted profit/loss before tax.
-The adjusted profit/loss before tax is measured consistently with the Group's profit/loss before tax except that share of profits and losses of associates and a joint venture, interest income, certain other income, certain administration costs, share-based payment expenses and non-lease-related finance costs are excluded from such measurement.
+The adjusted (loss)/profit before tax is measured consistently with the Group's loss before tax except that share of results of associates and a joint venture, interest income, certain other income, certain administration costs, share-based payment expenses and non-lease-related finance costs are excluded from such measurement.